pdwaggoner/pandemic-policymaking/README.md

 # pandemic-policymaking

-Replication materials for pandemic policymaking paper
+Replication materials for "Pandemic Policymaking" paper.

+Paper is on arXiv: https://arxiv.org/abs/2011.04763